-- 1. Creating the social universe of investments by identifying categories of bonds with higher potential for delivering one of 7 areas of social outcome (such as affordable housing, health and welfare, economic regeneration and development) while excluding those with negative social characteristics. - 2.
-Adhering to particular social norms to ensure that no bond held by the Portfolio violates set standards. - 3.
-A focus on positive inclusion by carrying out a detailed assessment of the bond's contribution to positive social outcomes. - 4.
-Ongoing governance, monitoring, engagement and reporting to maintain and enhance the Portfolio's social focus and standards.
+Creating the social universe of investments by identifying categories of bonds with higher potential for delivering one of 7 areas of social outcome (such as affordable housing, health and welfare, economic

+- Adhering to particular social norms to ensure that no bond held by the Portfolio violates set standards. - A focus on positive inclusion by carrying out a detailed assessment of the bond's contribution to positive social outcomes. - Ongoing governance, monitoring, engagement and reporting to maintain and enhance the Portfolio's social focus and standards.